 Our Crofton Story

-It has been a c.£900,000, three year project (2017-2020), grant financed by the National Lottery Heritage Fund (‘The Fund’), through National Lottery Players.
+It was a c.£900,000, three year project (2017-2020), grant financed by the National Lottery Heritage Fund (‘The Fund’), through National Lottery Players.
 Crofton Pumping Station is owned by the Kennet and Avon Canal Trust (KACT), a charitable company.
 This is our story.

 A Guided Tour of Crofton Beam Engines with Phil Harding